contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A couple may seek approval after they have been married for at least five years.
 The process for making a request to remove a restriction against temple sealing is outlined below.

 1. The couple meets with their bishop and stake president.
 2. If these leaders feel that the restriction should be removed, they write letters to the First Presidency with their recommendations.
 Their letters should describe the applicants’ temple worthiness and the stability of their marriage for at least five years.
+See [6.2.3](6-stake-leadership.md#623-common-judge) about the stake president’s responsibility when submitting applications to the First Presidency.
 3. The couple also writes a letter of request to the First Presidency.
 4. The stake president submits all of these letters to the First Presidency.
 He may submit the request with an application for a sealing cancellation or sealing clearance (see [38.4.1.4](38-church-policies-and-guidelines.md#38414-applying-for-a-sealing-cancellation-or-a-sealing-clearance)).
 5. If the request is approved, the First Presidency provides a letter stating that the restriction against temple sealing has been removed.